Kaga Rebellion: Background and initial revolts

 During the 15th century in Japan, peasant revolts, known as ikki, became much more commonplace.
 During the turmoil of the Ōnin War (1467–1477) and subsequent years, these rebellions increased in both frequency and success.
-Many of these rebels became known as Ikkō-ikki, a collection of peasant farmers, Buddhist monks, Shinto priests, and jizamurai (upper-ranking peasant warriors) who all espoused belief in the Jōdo Shinshū sect of Buddhism.
+Many of these rebels became known as Ikkō-ikki, a collection of peasant farmers, Buddhist monks, Shinto priests, and jizamurai (lesser nobles) who all espoused belief in the Jōdo Shinshū sect of Buddhism.
 Rennyo, the Hongan-ji abbot who led the Jōdo Shinshū movement, attracted a large following in Kaga and Echizen Province, but distanced himself from the political goals of the ikki, advocating violence only for self-defense or defense of one's religion.

 During the mid-15th century, a civil war broke out among the Togashi clan over the position of shugo.
 Togashi Masachika had been driven out of Kaga by his younger brother, Kochiyo.
 When the Ōnin War broke out in 1467, Masachika sided with Hosokawa and Kochiyo with Yamana.
 In 1473, Masachika requested aid from Asakura Toshikaga, the lord of Echizen and ally of Hosokawa, as well as from the priests of Yoshizaki, who were associated with Rennyo.
 Masachika promised the ikki that if restored to power, he would lift his supporters out of their poverty.
 Further motivating the ikki to support Masachika were the religious policies of Kochiyo: Kochiyo patronized the Takada school of Jōdo Shinshū, a fierce rival to the Hongan-ji for control of the Shinshū sect, and persecuted followers of the Hongan-ji.
 Toshikaga pledged his support, as did the Yoshizaki priests, the latter prior to any approval from Rennyo.
 Rennyo eventually granted his approval to the actions of the Yoshizaki priests, and with Toshikaga providing military aid and the Ikkō-ikki rioting throughout Kaga, Masachika quickly overthrew his brother.
 But Ikkō-ikki support of Masachika was short-lived.
 By 1474, the Ikkō-ikki were in dispute with Masachika as they claimed that he did not fulfill his promises of economic reward, and they attempted a rebellion.
 Rennyo refused to support their actions and the rebels were quickly defeated and forced to take refuge in Etchū Province.
 In 1475, Shimotsuma Rensu, a disciple of Rennyo, falsely claimed that Rennyo supported a renewed uprising in Kaga.
 The revolt failed, and Rennyo excommunicated Rensu.
 Tiring of his efforts to restrain the unruly Ikkō-ikki, Rennyo left Yoshizaki for the capital region.